Josh Evans named Northern Guilford girls basketball coach

 People are also reading…

-The school’s girls basketball program began with the 2007-2008 season and Furlough served as coach from the inception.
+The school’s girls basketball program began with the 2007-08 season, and Furlough has served as coach from the inception.
 During that period, the Southeast Guilford graduate compiled a 355-93 record with back-to-back NCHSAA state championships in 2017 and 2018, after finishing runner-up in 2016.

 In 2022-23, the Nighthawks (27-1) went undefeated until the No. 3 seed fell, 58-53, to 11-seed Charlotte Catholic in the NCHSAA 4A third round.